 The study also noted that the organisers' portrayal of suicide bombers as being "highly determined youngsters" was misguided.

 "The suicide [bombers] themselves gave a very different picture.
-Sixty-six per cent of them admitted that they were afraid, they hesitated, and when we looked at larger number of suicide cases we found that 36% of 61 cases of suicide bombers the candidates just dropped out."'Close as possible'
+Sixty-six per cent of them admitted that they were afraid, they hesitated, and when we looked at larger number of suicide cases we found that 36% of 61 cases of suicide bombers the candidates just dropped out."

 Prof Merari acknowledges that because his subjects all "failed" their mission, the study can not given an exact representation of a suicide bomber.